-Indigenous Australians vulnerable to lupusDecember 14th, 2012 in Diseases, Conditions, Syndromes /
+Indigenous Australians vulnerable to lupusDecember 14, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress)—A new study is currently exploring why Indigenous Australians (IA) suffer more frequently and severely from lupus than non-Indigenous Australians (NIA).